ALR License Suspension Hearings in Texas

 is crucial that you waste no time in obtaining the services of a highly

-Suspension process.
-The loss of your driving privileges will be automatic,
+license suspension process.
+The loss of your driving privileges will be automatic, if you

-if you do not request an Administrative License Revocation or ALR License
+do not request an Administrative License Revocation or ALR License Suspension

-Suspension Hearing within 15 days of your Notice of Suspension (typically
+Hearing within 15 days of your Notice of Suspension (typically given to

 Challenging a Suspended License